starwolves/space-docs/src/specifications/core_elements/gridmap.md

 The live gridmap data are stored in resources `GridmapMain`, `GridmapDetails1` and `GridmapData` found inside `src/space/core/gridmap/resources.rs`.
 Each gridmap cell has its own coordinated.
 Since gridmap data is stored in a vector and we know the min and max coordinates we can easily turn the coordinates into a usize.
 This way we iterate much faster over the gridmap.
 You can find functions that obtain the indexes in `src/space/core/gridmap/functions/gridmap_functions.rs`.

+The y coordinate only has two different values, either -1 (floor cell) or 0 (wall height cell).